VFD/PowerShellProfileISE/Microsoft.PowerShellISE_profile.md

 Don't know, i never use PowerShell on $nix systems.

+### Naming the file (Mandatory)

+The name of the file MUST be "Microsoft.PowerShellISE_profile.ps1".

+Otherwise, this doesn't works.

 ## Installation for Apple OS

 ### Where to put the PS1 Profile

 Don't know, i never use PowerShell on Apple OS systems.

+### Naming the file (Mandatory)

+The name of the file MUST be "Microsoft.PowerShellISE_profile.ps1".

+Otherwise, this doesn't works.